TRAINING ADVICE

 with tips and advice from our training partner COOPAH

-how to get a half marathon pb
+how to PACE a half marathon

 SPECIAL OFFER FOR READING HALF RUNNERS